 Employers are required to investigate any complaints of harassment (paying particular attention to the feelings of the person suffering from it), and if they find there has been harassment, to act to prevent it happening again, usually by disciplining the perpetrator.

-If the individual concerned is not dismissed, a lesser sanction, such as a Formal Warning, can be accompanied by a requirement to apologise and, where appropriate, to undergo training to make sure they understand why their behaviour was offensive.
+If the individual concerned is not dismissed, a lesser sanction, such as a formal warning, can be accompanied by a requirement to apologise and, where appropriate, to undergo training to make sure they understand why their behaviour was offensive.

 In 2020, the Equality and Human Rights Commission released guidance on all kinds of harassment, including harassment linked to sexual orientation.
 This guidance sets out the standards that employers are expected to meet.
 It is a useful resource if you want to persuade your employer to take action.

-In particular, the guidance suggests that employers should:
+The guidance suggests that employers should:

 The guidance recommends ways of enabling workers to raise issues and sets out what employers should do if workers ask for no action to be taken.